UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 https://github.com/UniversalDevicesInc-PG3/udi-poly-ELK/issues

 ## Release Notes
+- 3.5.4: 10/22/2022
+  - Fix bug related to fix for [Triggered and Violated zone not showing on area](https://github.com/UniversalDevicesInc-PG3/udi-poly-ELK/issues/89) which shows error "int() argument must be a string, a bytes-like object or a number, not 'ZoneType'"
 - 3.5.3: 10/16/2022
   - Fix: [Triggered and Violated zone not showing on area](https://github.com/UniversalDevicesInc-PG3/udi-poly-ELK/issues/89)
   - Fix: [node command DOF not defined](https://github.com/UniversalDevicesInc-PG3/udi-poly-ELK/issues/87)